MarcinKilarski/Website-Audit/seo.md

 Overview

-In this section, we will look at your website’s structure and its less technical elements, which affect the search visibility of your entire website rather than individual pages.
+In this section, we will look at your website's structure and its less technical elements, which affect the search visibility of your entire website rather than individual pages.

-Furthermore, we will look at some recent major Google’s search updates and their impact on your site’s traffic.
+Furthermore, we will look at some recent major Google's search updates and their impact on your site's traffic.
 On average, almost every month there is a major change in the Search Engine industry.

 ### 1.1.
 Manual Penalty